Domestic Violence Attorney Westwood

-Westwood Domestic Violence Lawyer
+Comprehensive Defense by a Westwood Domestic Violence Lawyer

-Charges of Domestic Violence carry very significant penalties including the potential for a long jail sentence.
-Additionally, these types of cases can result in long terms of probations, anger management classes, the batterer’s program and many other conditions.
+Charges of domestic violence carry very significant penalties, including the potential for a long jail sentence.
+Additionally, these types of cases can result in long terms of probations, anger management classes, the batterer’s program, and many other conditions.

 Massachusetts criminal law defines a “domestic relationship” as two people who: